QiBlockchainLLC/.github/profile/README.md

 # Qi Blockchain
-### A new smart blockchain that is easy to use, cheap, efficient, and fair.
+### A new smart blockchain that is easy to use, affordable, efficient, and fair.

 - Written entirely in C#
 - ECMAScript (JavaScript) based scripting